Managing PCOS with a Healthy Diet

 Coming to foods that you need to avoid if you have PCOS, refined carbs are known to increase inflammation, aggravate insulin resistance, and thus need to be avoided.
 Highly processed foods that you should avoid include:

 As sugar is a carbohydrate, you should try to avoid it as much as possible.
 Make sure that you also look for the various names of sugar on food labels, such as high fructose corn syrup, sucrose, and also dextrose.
+Avoiding jaggery, honey and brown sugar is also advised.
 Soda and juices are also sources of hidden sugar.

 Coping with the symptoms of PCOS may no doubt leave you feeling frustrated many times.
 However, taking the proactive steps to improve your health can give a boost to your mood and also reduce your symptoms.
 Create a good food/bad food list and follow it.
 Consult your dietitian to increase the number of food items you can have.
 Keep in mind that it is always best to consult your doctor before making any drastic changes to your diet and lifestyle.